 Beach Huts design (two dolors available)

-I quickly became drawn to Little Greene’s designs, and when I came across Grosvenor’s Primrose design with yellow primroses, I knew it was going to be the wallpaper in my mudroom, but it wasn’t easy to acquire.
+I quickly became drawn to Little Greene’s designs, and when I came across Grosvenor’s Primrose design with yellow primroses, I knew it was going to be the wallpaper in my mudroom (see below), but it wasn’t easy to acquire.
 Little Greene does not ship to the states, so I did a work around.
 I found the wallpaper through Tallantyre Interiors (also a business in the UK – they have an interior design shop one TSLL reader shared is highly worth going to in Northumberland), and they gladly shipped me the wallpaper, having it arrive in fewer than seven days.
 I could not have been more grateful.

 Little Greene also sells paints which are wonderful in the variety of shades and subtle differing hues.
 If you live in the United Kingdom, this is definitely a business to check out for your next decor project whether wallpapering or painting the walls.